yene/Spyfall/README.md

 * notify when player leaves lobby or game

 ## TIL
+* iOS 9 can only use scroll snap on body
 * backdrop filter does not seem to work with figure: http://iamvdo.me/en/blog/advanced-css-filters